JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 # Star Wars Galaxies Steam Integration

 Star Wars Galaxies Steam Integration is a silent wrapper application for private SWG servers.
-It is designed for seamless integration with Steam as a "Non-Steam Game," ensuring the Steam Overlay works correctly by attaching to the game client after starting the launcher.
+It is designed for seamless integration with Steam as a "Non-Steam Game," ensuring the Steam Overlay works correctly by attaching to the game client after it starts your pathed SWG launcher and the SWG launcher closes (by itself when pressing 'Play' or by you manually closing it).

 This application is now configurable via a simple text file (`config.ini`), allowing it to work with virtually any SWG server launcher.

 # The Original Problem

 Adding SWG launchers directly to Steam can be unreliable.
-The Steam Overlay will usually attach to the launcher process, which closes after you click "Play," causing the overlay to disappear.
-This application solves that problem by managing the launch sequence, process monitoring for the configured SWG client name, then staying alive until the SWG client closes.
+The Steam Overlay will usually attach to your SWG launcher process, which usually closes after you click "Play", causing the overlay to disappear.
+This application solves that problem by managing the launch sequence, process monitoring for the configured SWG client name after the launcher closes, then staying alive until the SWG client finally closes.

 # How It Works